fluthjs/fluth-doc/docs/en/guide/heigh.md

 ## Stream Merging

-If you need to merge data from multiple streams, you should look at operators like [combine](/en/api/operator/combine), [merge](/en/api/operator/merge), [concat](/en/api/operator/concat), etc., to perform stream merging.
+If you need to merge data from multiple streams, you can use operators like [combine](/en/api/operator/combine), [merge](/en/api/operator/merge), [concat](/en/api/operator/concat), etc. for stream merging.